Why do you need to shutdown computer remotely?

 - The account you log in does not have administrative rights.

-On the whole, although there are many ways to shutdown computer remotely, they all have certain operational requirements, and the preliminary preparation steps are relatively complicated.
+On the whole, although there are many ways to shut down computers remotely, they all have certain operational requirements, and the preliminary preparation steps are relatively complicated.
 Therefore, it is recommended to use a simpler method of remotely shutting down the computer—AnyViewer.

 The easiest way to shutdown computer remotely: AnyViewer

-If you think the above 4 methods are too cumbersome, you might as well try AnyViewer, another free option for shutting down computer remotely.
-It is applicable to multiple Windows versions, including Windows 11/10/8.1/8/7 and Windows Server 2019/2016/2012 R2.
-Compared with Windows Remote Desktop, you don’t need IP address or user name to shutdown computer remotely with AnyViewer, which further simplifies the operation steps.
+If you think the above 4 methods are too cumbersome, you might as well try AnyViewer, another free option for shutting down computers remotely.
+It is applicable to multiple Windows versions, including Windows 11/10/8.1/8/7 and Windows Server 2022/2019/2016/2012 R2.
+Compared with Windows Remote Desktop, you don’t need an IP address or user name to shutdown computer remotely with AnyViewer, which further simplifies the operation steps.

 - Connect the client computer (the controller computer) and the host computer (the controlled computer) to the Internet.